Where will this road take you...

 Remember to add extra time to take in the lifestyle or to enjoy a coffee stop!
 The road trip is part of the journey…

-You will be travelling by motorhome, we strongly advise you not plan to drive long distances immediately after arriving from a long-haul flight.
+You will be travelling by motorhome, and we strongly advise you not plan to drive long distances.
+Especially not immediately after arriving from a long-haul flight.
 Instead, stay in the same city for your first day/night of travel, or make use of our unique service: Get collected and stay at Baystay B&B when arriving at Auckland Airport (conditions apply)

 You may be suffering from driver fatigue if you: